JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 /path/to/script/QOTD.sh

 Open a new terminal and see if the quote appears.
-Review installation steps if it does not.
+Review installation steps if it does not or ask ChatGPT.